Vorlent/BoostedMod/README.md

 If the overworld and nether are on separate threads then running nether code in the overworld thread is obviously a no go.

-Realisically speaking, a single Mojang employee working on multithreading could do Boosted stage one themselves within a month.
+Realistically speaking, a single Mojang employee working on multithreading could do Boosted stage one themselves within a month.